jstarrdewar/adhesive/README.md

 ###Flags

 `--debug`
-- compiles a source map
+- Compiles a source map.
-- defines a constant DEBUG=true which you can use to hide console.log from the production build.
+- Defines a constant DEBUG=true which you can use to hide console.log from the production build.
 [More info on my blog](http://jstarrdewar.com/blog/2013/02/28/use-uglify-to-automatically-strip-debug-messages-from-your-javascript/).

 `--no-uglify`
-- will tell adhesive to only concatenate your code (no uglifying), which is useful if you need to debug something in a browser that doesn't support source maps.
+- Will tell adhesive to only concatenate your code (no uglifying), which is useful if you need to debug something in a browser that doesn't support source maps.

 `--help`
-- displays this information in the terminal.
+- Displays this information in the terminal.

 ###Automation